About Your Privacy

-Your personal information will never be shared with any other person or organisation unless it is clinically necessary for your psychotherapy or counselling (which will be done with your full involvement wherever possible), or required by law.
+Your personal information will never be shared with any other person or organisation unless it is clinically necessary for your psychotherapy or counselling (which will be done with your full involvement wherever possible), or required for legal or regulatory reasons.

 If you start psychotherapy or counselling sessions with Hay Counselling, some brief handwritten notes on sessions may be kept.
 All notes are anonymised and stored securely in line with latest data protection regulations from the UK Information Commissioners Office (ICO).
 You can request to see these notes at any time.
 Notes may be kept for up to seven years after your final session (or, for children, up to seven years from the time they turn 18) in order to comply with professional and insurance regulations, after which time they will be destroyed.

 Material Discussed In Sessions